Roco, based in Bergheim, near Salzburg, Austria, is a manufacturer of model railway

 EMD E9A's in HO for Model Power.

-added to the product line.
 Roco began a line of their own European prototype railroad equipment under its own

 name in 1967 with the first HO models.
 It started with an assortment of nicely detailed 4 wheel

-product line covers many European countries,
+The model rail product line expanded over time and covered many European countries,

 including Germany, Austria, Switzerland and the Netherlands, as well as the USA.
 The German market proved